Here is a collection of software, online tools, and other fundamental information that are often useful.

 other tricks.
 Use backslash to escape slashes.
 Set the

-environmental variable PRESERVE_TIME=1 to do
+environmental variable PRESERVE_TIME=1

 substitutions without touching the modification times of the files.